qmcurrents/gimic/doc/grids.rst

 Grids
 =====

-There are two principal types of grids; the simple ’std (or base)’ grid, which is defined by a pair of (orthogonal) basis vectors, and the ’bond’ grid which is mostly useful for defining cut-planes through bonds for integration.
-There is also a third grid type ’file’, which specifies a file containing gridpoints For the exact format of this file please refer to the source in grid.f90.
-Furthermore there are two types of grids, evenly spaced or with grid points distributed for Gauss-Legendre or Gauss-Lobatto quadrature.
-This is specified with the ’type=even\|gauss\|lobatto’ keyword.
+There are three possible grid topologies in gimic: 'std (or base)' which is 3-dimensional (although the extend in one direction may be zero), 'bond' which is 2-dimensional, and 'file' which is an arbitrary set of points read from a file. 'std' grids are especially useful for visualisations of an entire current voctor field. 'bond' grid are used to integrate the current that flows through the grid.

+For an 'std' or 'bond' grid one can specify the spacing (type) of points in each dimension.
+The choices are 'even' for an equidistant grid, 'gauss' for a Gauss grid and 'lobatto' for a Gauss-Lobatto grid.
+The recommended choices are 'even' for 'std' and 'gauss' for 'bond'.
 When a quadrature grid is specified the order of the quadrature must also be specified with the ’gauss\_order’ keyword.
 The number of grid points in each direction is specified either explicitly using either of the array keywords ’grid\_points’ or ’spacing’.
 If the chosen grid is not a simple even spaced grid, the actual number of grid points will be adjusted upwards to fit the requirements of the chosen quadrature.

 The shape of the grid can also be modified by the ’radius’ key, which specifies a cutoff radius.
 This can be useful for integration.
 Sometimes